linode/docs/docs/applications/cloud-storage/access-your-box-account-from-your-linode.md

     >
     >If your password contains quotation characters (`'` or `"`), you'll need to open edit the secrets file in a text editor.

-7. Make the `secrets` file readable to only its owner.
+7. Make the `secrets` file readable to only its owner:

         chmod 600 ~/.davfs2/secrets

 ## Mounting and Unmounting Your Box Drive

-1. To mount:
+1. To mount and change into its directory:

         mount ~/box